sensel/morph-docs/docs/app.md

 * Import Map - opens a file selection dialog to select a map file to import into the App
 * Export Map - save the currently selected map to a file you can share

-If you are curious where the preferences and map files are stored on your computer, they are at:
-* Mac: `~/Library/Application Support/unity.Sensel.SenselApp/`
-* Windows: `%appdata%/../LocalLow/Sensel/SenselApp/`

 ## Control Types
 With the Morph, everything is anything.
 That is to say, any individual control can be assigned to behave like any control found on any overlay.
 Want 16 mice on your Music Production overlay?
 Want to turn your QWERTY keyboard into a MIDI controller?
 Want to turn the Video Editor into a DJ controller?
 All this is very very possible.
 Here's the rundown on all the possible types of controls you can create.